Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Introduction

 We call our framework {\it program perturbation}, as it requires solving a stochastic variant of the original program, although preserving its data and structure.
 For unconstrained optimization (e.g., most of learning problems), input and output perturbations are competitive with the program perturbation when the parameters of perturbation are marginal, e.g., when protecting a single entry of a training dataset.
 The benefit of program perturbation reveals when perturbation magnitude is significantly far from marginal, e.g., when the distance between datasets, that must be made indistinguishable, is large.
 This is the case, for example, of a regression model that explains a physical phenomenon on heterogeneous datasets, but the perturbation of the regression model w.r.t. the distance between these datasets leads to physically inconsistent results.
 For constrained optimization (e.g., linear programming), program perturbation systematically outperforms either input or output perturbation regardless of perturbation parameters.

-\subsection{Paper organization}
+\subsection{Paper Organization}

 The remainder of this paper is organized as follows.
-Section \ref{sec:preliminaries} provides preliminaries on conic optimization and differential privacy theory, as well as states the problem using an illustrative example.
-Section \ref{sec:main} explains how perturbation is internalized using linear decision rules and their chance-constrained optimization in risk-neutral and risk-averse cases.
+Section \ref{sec:preliminaries} provides preliminaries on conic optimization and differential privacy, as well as states the problem using an example.
+Section \ref{sec:main} explains how perturbations are internalized using linear decision rules and chance-constrained optimization in risk-neutral and risk-averse cases.
 Section \ref{sec:application} demonstrates applications to a range of problems from the electric power system domain.
-Section \ref{sec:conclusion} concludes, while proofs and additional modeling details are relegated to Appendices.
-Along with this paper, we release all data, codes and tutorials to replicate our results in online companion in \cite{dvorkin2022github}.
+Section \ref{sec:conclusion} concludes, while proofs and additional modeling details are relegated to the e-companion.
+We also release all data, codes and tutorials to replicate our results in online repository in \citep{dvorkin2022github}.

-\paragraph{Notation:} lower- and upper-case letters denote column vectors and matrices, respectively.
-Calligraphic letters are reserved for sets. $\mathbb{0}$ and $\mathbb{1}$ respectively denote all-zero and all-one vectors (or matrices), and $I$ is an identity matrix; they are appended with a subscript whenever dimension is ambiguous.
+\paragraph{Notation:} lower- and upper-case letters denote column vectors and matrices, respectively. $\mathbb{0}$ and $\mathbb{1}$ respectively denote all-zero and all-one vectors (or matrices), and $I$ is an identity matrix; they are appended with a subscript whenever dimension is ambiguous.
 Operation $\circ$ is the element-wise product.
-Operator $\text{diag}[x]$ returns an $n\times n$ diagonal matrix with elements of vector $x\in\mathbb{R}^{n}$, $A_{i}$ returns the $i$\textsuperscript{th} raw of matrix $A$ as a vector, and operator $\text{Tr}[A]$ returns the trace of $A$.
+Operator $\text{diag}[x]$ returns an $n\times n$ diagonal matrix with elements of vector $x\in\mathbb{R}^{n}$, $A_{i}$ returns the $i$\textsuperscript{th} row of matrix $A$ as a vector, and operator $\text{Tr}[A]$ returns the trace of $A$.
 Symbol $^\top$ is transposition. $\norm{\cdot}_{p}$ denotes a $p-$norm; without subscript $p$, an $\ell_2-$norm is implied.

-\section{Preliminaries and problem statement}
+\section{Preliminaries and Problem Statement}

-\subsection{Convex program as a map}
+\subsection{Convex Program as a Map}

 We consider the problem of a data curator who owns or collects optimization datasets from other owners and maps them to the solution of a convex optimization program, i.e., by solving